-- by ICAAP limits within the context of overall Bank risk management (e.g. VaR) - operational limits for the management of the specific risk category (e.g. Present Value of Basis Point (PVBP) limits, Greeks limits, volume limits, etc. including limits by accounting method and time bands). - regulatory limits (e.g. the Outlier Ratio of 20% for interest rate risk)
+- by ICAAP limits within the context of overall Bank risk management (e.g. VaR) - operational limits for the management of the specific risk category (e.g. present value of basis point (PVBP) limit, Greeks limits, volume limits, etc. including limits by accounting method and time band). - regulatory limits (e.g. the outlier ratio of 15% for interest rate risk)

 To limit the interest rate risk, a maximum available basis point value (BPV) is defined for individual credit institutions that are relevant to the interest rate risk and in the scope of consolidation in accordance with IFRS.
-The basis point value is also sub-divided into maturity ranges and limited at this level.
+The basis point value is also subdivided into maturity ranges and limited at this level.
 Positions affecting the profit and loss account and equity are also subjected to separate limits.
 Volume limits per currency are applied to reduce the foreign currency risk of the customer bank.
 In general, BAWAG Group follows the strategy of minimizing or avoiding foreign currency risk in the banking book.